csmets/Server-Driven-UI/docs/schema.md

 ![Example card component 2](images/component-card-example-2.png)

 Looking at the above we can see that the action button is no longer present and now the meta is below the heading whereas before it was above.
-You can argue that you can see use the same graphQL schema, but it would mean that the client will now have to have a new component or added business logic into the component for it to look like the design above.
+You can argue that you can reuse the same graphQL schema, but it would mean that the client will now have to have a new component or added business logic into the component for it to look like the design above.
 This would mean that for native clients (Android, iOS) you'll have to release a new version with this update to your users and it won't be for some time that most your users will have this version of the app.
 This goes for the same when creating A/B tests and experiments.
 Your experiments will have to go over a longer period of time because you're having to add in more work and time for it to be used by your users.

 Let's take a look at the breakdown one last time.